debops/debops/README.md

 Only ownCloud 8.0 and later are supported because for older versions there are no complete deb-packages available.

+### Features

+* LDAP setup.
+* In memory caching using Redis for file locking and APCu.
+* Fully automated ownCloud security updates.
+* ownCloud theming support.
+* Extensive configuration options via Ansible’s inventory.

 ### Installation

-This role requires at least Ansible `v2.0.0`.
+This role requires at least Ansible `v2.1.0`.
 To install it, run:

 ```Shell
 ansible-galaxy install debops.owncloud